 If you are found to be suitable for laser vision correction after the free screening assessment, the next step is to have a consultation with Dr David Kent at Fendalton Eye Clinic in Christchurch, this is a thorough optical and medical examination of your eyes prior to treatment.
 If you are outside of the range that can be treated with LASIK, SMILE eye laser or PRK laser surgery, Dr. Kent may be able to offer you other surgical options.

-There is no upper age limit for laser vision eye surgery but with advancing age the chance of developing cloudiness of the natural lens called cataract increases.
-In practice we find that most people in their 70’s have some cataract.
-If there is significant cataract formation then cataract extraction with intraocular lens implant is the best vision correction treatment.
+Theoretically there is no upper age limit for laser vision eye surgery but with advancing age the chance of developing cloudiness of the natural lens called cataract increases.
+In practice we find that most people by the seventh decade of their life have some sign of cataract.
+In this case a lens replacement procedure would be a preferable long term surgical intervention over corrective laser eye surgery.
+Further information is available lifestyle lenses or cataract.

 The best way to find out if you are suitable for laser vision correction is to have a free laser eye surgery assessment with a member of our technical team.
 Free screening assessments for laser eye surgery are available in Christchurch at Fendalton Eye Clinic and at our regular mobile clinics in Invercargill, Dunedin, Queenstown, Nelson and Blenheim.
 The free eye laser assessment is to advise you of your suitability for LASIK, SMILE eye laser or PRK laser eye surgery.
 During your assessment we will discuss how the eye works.
 We will explain the focusing issues that you have and what your options are for clearer vision without spectacles or contact lenses.
 As part of this assessment we will perform a computerised mapping (corneal topography) of the shape of the front surface (cornea) of you eyes to accurately analysis the shape of your corneas.
 The screening tests are non-invasive.
 A computer is used to check the focus (refraction) of your eyes and measure the thickness of your cornea.
 With this information we can then advise you of the best treatment option for you.